iarsystems/crun-evaluation-guide/README.md

 >```
 >--redirect __iar_ReportCheckFailed=__iar_ReportCheckFailedStdout
 >```

->
+> [!NOTE]
-> __Note__ For your convenience, the source file `$EW_DIR$/<target>/src/lib/crun/ReportCheckFailedStdOut.c`, which implements the `__iar_Report_Check_FailedStdOut()` function, was added to every application project in this guide's workspace.
+> For your convenience, the source file `$EW_DIR$/<target>/src/lib/crun/ReportCheckFailedStdOut.c`, which implements the `__iar_Report_Check_FailedStdOut()` function, was added to every application project in this guide's workspace.
 The source file comes bundled with your product's installation.
 It is only there for reference as it was __excluded from build__, and it can be used as starting point for any customizations (for example, serial port output).

 3. Choose __Project__ → __Download and Debug__ (<kbd>Ctrl</kbd>+<kbd>D</kbd>) to start executing the application.